Frequently Asked Questions

 Q25.
 Is my choice of new name restricted?

-Are impossible to pronounce
+- Names that are impossible to pronounce

-Contain symbols or numbers
+- Symbols or numbers

-Contain punctuation, other than hyphens and apostrophes
+- Punctuation, other than hyphens and apostrophes

-Contain offensive and or racist content
+- Offensive and or racist content

 N.B. we impose these restrictions because they are inline with HM Passport Office policy re: names they will permit on a British Passport.
 Additionally, HM Passport Office will not accept a name which they deem to be frivolous or where they believe the name is not going to be used for all purposes, please bear this in mind when choosing your new name.